digital-asset/daml/triggers/simulations/overview.rst

 - the ledger publishes transaction create and archive events as its contract store is updated (i.e. written to)
 - and the trigger registers to receive these events - so that its contract store may be updated.

 Trigger Daml code queries the in-memory contract store without modifying that store.
-Triggers issue contract create and exercise commands to the ledger API - these commands are then queued by Canton network participants for asynchronous processing.
+Triggers issue create and exercise commands to the ledger API - these commands are then queued by Canton network participants for asynchronous processing.

 .. note::
-  If transaction create or archive events are not processed in a timely manner (e.g. due to high load) or are lost (e.g. due to network issues), then the trigger's view of the ledger contact store may lose coherence with the ledger's view of the contract store and so lead to stale or invalid data being used in ledger interactions.
+  If create or archive events are not processed in a timely manner (e.g. due to high load) or are lost (e.g. due to network issues), then the trigger's view of the ledger contact store may lose coherence with the ledger's view of the contract store and so lead to stale or invalid data being used in ledger interactions.

   If the trigger's ACS becomes too large, then storing and querying the ACS may consume unnecessary system resources.

   Excessive command submissions to the ledger may result in back pressure being applied and so trigger command submissions will fail.
 These failures are automatically retried (for a fixed number of times with backoff), but they should generally be avoided (e.g. by controlling the number of command submissions) as they can be expensive for both the ledger and triggers.

-When writing trigger Daml code, it is the responsibility of the user to ensure that all potential ledger contention is managed.
+When writing trigger Daml code, **it is the responsibility of the user to ensure that all potential ledger contention is managed.**

 .. note::
   Ledger contention will lead to command submission failures (these are presented to the trigger as submission completion failures), which the trigger Daml code is responsible for retrying.
 Excessive numbers of ledger command failures can lead to the trigger ACS view being out of sync with the ledger ACS view and this in turn can result in stale or invalid data being used in ledger interactions.